dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-ios-apps-you-purchased-through-a-volume-purchase-program-with-microsoft-intune.md

 ---

 # Manage iOS apps you purchased through a volume-purchase program with Microsoft Intune
-Some app stores give you the ability to purchase multiple licenses for an app you want to run in your company.
+The iOS app store lets you purchase multiple licenses for an app you want to run in your company.
 This helps you reduce the administrative overhead of tracking multiple purchased copies of apps.

-Microsoft Intune helps you manage apps you purchased through such a program by importing the license information from the app store, tracking how many of the licenses you have used, and preventing you from installing more copies of the app than you own.
+Microsoft Intune helps you manage apps you purchased through this program by importing the license information from the app store, tracking how many of the licenses you have used, and preventing you from installing more copies of the app than you own.

 > [!Important]
 > Currently, Intune assigns iOS VPP app licenses to users, and not devices.
 Because of this, end users must enter their Apple ID password to install the app.